christopheraue/m-ruby-concurrently/USAGE.md

-# Basic usage
+# An overview of Concurrently

+This document is meant as a general overview of what can be done with Concurrently and how it works.
+For more information and examples about a topic follow the interspersed links to the documentation.

 ## Evaluations

 An evaluation is an atomic thread of execution leading to a result.
-In this way, it is similar to a thread or a fiber.
+It is similar to a thread or a fiber.
 It can be suspended and resumed independently from other evaluations.
 It is also similar to a future or a promise by providing access to its future result or offering the ability to conclude it prematurely.

 Every ruby program already has an implicit {Concurrently::Evaluation root evaluation} running.
 Calling a concurrent proc creates a